42MTQ/AI.SLAM/Research/Safety&Validation/CompositionalVerification/CompositionalVerification.md

 u Feng, Marta Kwiatkowska, and David Parker.
 Automated learning of probabilistic assump- tions for compositional reasoning.
 In International Conference on Fundamental Approaches to Software Engineering, pages 2–17.
 Springer, 2011

+TODO: Cleanup.
+Provoke Thought.
+I want to verify as much modular functionality as well as individual datastreams as broad and far as possible.
+TODO: Meaning: Isolate Data Streams Validate and Verify, as far as possible e.G.Blackboxes like agents.
+TODO: Meaning: Isolate Modular Functionality Verify and Validate.
+Identify break points, unsupervised states or probalistic results.
+TODO: Deep, Constant monitoring and diagnostics, needed for hyper parameterization and scientific research.